Xbox Series X vs Xbox Series S: which Xbox will be right for you?

 - Storage: 512GB NVMe SSD

-While we’re still waiting to find out the exact details of what’s inside the Xbox Series S, what we do know is certainly impressive.
+The Xbox Series S packs a lot of power for such a small box.
 The console will target a resolution of 1440p instead of native 4K, but it’s still capable of 120 fps gaming.
+It has an almost identical CPU to the Xbox Series X, but the GPU is considerably less powerful, and it comes with 10GB of GDDR6 RAM instead of 16GB.

+That might sound like a big compromise on paper, but remember the Xbox Series S is targeting 1440p/60fps instead of 4K/60fps.
+This means it needs less power to reach its pixel count, but it can still deliver all the next-gen features Microsoft is focusing on like ray tracing and 120 fps.

 There’s no disk drive, of course, and the storage is almost halved compared to the Xbox Series X. That’s admittedly concerning for a digital-only model, but again, Microsoft will be hoping people take advantage of Project xCloud which involves no downloads at all as game’s are streamed from Microsoft’s remote data servers.